daniel-molina/visualequation/doc/UI.md

 > **Note**: M-. is used for an advanced operation not related with special
 > texts.
-### Advanced operations
+### Shell-like operations

-The intention of advance operations is to imitate Readline default keybindings as much as possible.
+The intention of shell-like operations is to imitate Readline default bound commands as much as possible.
 We will use Readline's command names with the following equivalence:

-*   characters -> selection and its mates
+*   characters -> gsymbs
-*   words -> 1-ulevel usupeq US of selection and mates of US
+*   words -> 1-ulevel usupeq US of a gsymb and closest mates of US

-In addition, mates are nested in an equation, contrary to words in a line.
-That is indicated with the ulevel of the mate.
-Following the symbolism of words, 1-ulevel mates would be words of the same line, 2-ulevel mates would be, for example, lines of the same page, 3-ulevel mates pages of the same book, and so on.

-Main difference with respect to equivalent basic commands is that these ones do not consider so much direction of selection.
-It is recommended to avoid LDIR when using advanced commands to avoid confusion.

-VOID is a special character which is understood in different ways by different commands.

-If not specified, any reference to a mate always refer to current selection.

-#### Numeric arguments (M-0, M-1, ..., M--)
-Add this digit to the argument already being prepared, or start a new argument.
-M-- starts a negative argument.
-If no number is added, -1 is used.

-> **Note**: Numeric arguments can be used in basic operations too.
+When a gsymb is selected, operation performed is intended to be similar to the equivalent one of the readline command.
+If an equation that is not a gsymb is selected, the first gsymb of selection is considered, which is known in the descriptions as **effsel** (effective selection).
+Exceptions:
+*   Orimode and first gsymb of selection is a PVOID -> Consider it with dir V.
+*   Direction is R -> Consider last gsymb of selection, dir being V or R depending whether the gsymb is a PVOID or not.

+There are also some commands which behaves differently.
+In those cases, full details are included in their description.
+For example, commands nouns ending in "_sel" are variants of another command with the same noun except not ending in "_sel".
+They are never readline commands, but inspired by them.
+The difference with respect to the base command is noticiable when selection is not a gsymb.

 #### Movements
-##### change-dir (C-()
-This is not a readline command.

-In normal mode, it turns LDIR into RDIR and RDIR into LDIR.
-If VDIR, it remembers previous direction when selection was not a VOID and flip it, which will be appreciated in the case that a sequence of movements not altering direction selects a non-VOID subeq.
-##### change-mode (C-[)
-This is not a readline command.

-##### beginning-of-line (C-a)
+##### beginning_of_line (HOME)
-Select the first mate.
+Select the first gsymb of equation.
+In orimode, set L if it is not a PVOID.

-##### end-of-line (C-e)
-Select the last mate.
+Default readline keybinding (C-a) is not used because that has a long tradition in graphical applications meaning "Select all".

-##### forward-char (C-f)
+##### beginning_of_line_sel (SHIFT-C-a)
+Select the first gsymb of selection.
+In orimode, set L if it is not a PVOID.

+##### end_of_line (C-e, END)
-Select mate to the right if it is not the last one.
-Else, do not move.
+Select the last gsymb of equation.
+If orimode, set R if it is not a PVOID.
+Else, it creates a TVOID.

-##### backward-char (C-b)
+##### end_of_line_sel (SHIFT-C-e)
-Select mate to the left if it is not the first one.
-Else, do not move.
+Select the last gsymb of selection.
+If orimode, set R if it is not a PVOID.
+Else, it creates a TVOID.

+##### forward_char (C-f)
+Select the closest gsymb to the right of effsel.
+Direction will be changed in orimode when that is necessary to place the cursor correctly.
+If not orimode, TVOIDs, will be created when needed.

+> To be considered: PBC.
+##### backward_char (C-b)
+Counter-part of forward_char.

+##### forward_char_sel (SHIFT-C-f)
+Equivalent to forward_char but considering that effsel is in the opposite side of selection.

+##### backward_char_sel (SHIFT-C-b)
+Counter-part of forward_char_sel.

-##### forward-word (M-f)
+##### forward_word (M-f)
-Consider supeq SUP of selection S:
-*   If S has at least one mate to the right contained in SUP, select the last one satisfying that condition.
+*   If effsel is not the last gsymb of its usupeq LGU, select LGU.
-*   Elif SUP has a mate RSUP to the right, select last mate of S contained in RSUP.
+*   Elif usupeq of effsel has a mate to the right, select its last gsymb.
-*   Else, do not move.

-Successive calls to forward-word and backward-word (also inteleaved) must act on the mate-ulevel which had seletion before the first call.
+> To be considered: PBC.
+>
+> **Note**: Mate ulevel will NOT be retained for successive keystrokes of the
+> same type.

-##### backward-word (M-b)
+##### backward_word (M-b)
 Counterpart of forward-word.

+##### forward_word_sel (SHIFT-M-f)
+Equivalent to forward_word but considering that effsel is in the opposite side of selection.

+##### backward_word_sel (SHIFT-M-b)
+Counter-part of forward_char_sel.

-##### clear-screen (C-l)
+##### clear_screen (C-l)
-Undecided, but it should be a nice operation.
+Remove the whole equation.
+Previous history is preserved.

+##### clear_screen_sel (SHIFT-C-l)
+Substitute equation with selection.
+Previous history is preserved.

-#### Manipulating and accesing the history
+#### Manipulating and accessing the history

-**Saved equations** can be accessed as commands on the history of a shell.
-In addition, saved equations can have a name and categories and subcategories (to any nesting level) associated, but it is not mandatory.
+**Saved equations** can be accessed like previous commands on the history of a shell.
+In addition, saved equations can have an associated name, categories and subcategories (arbitrarily nested), but it is not mandatory.

 Not to confuse "saved equations" with "exported equations".
-Exported equations are equations that can be accessed outside visual equation.
+Exported equations are equations that can be accessed outside Visual Equation.
 Current formats to export equations are PNG, EPS, SVG and PDF.
 It is worth mentioning that it is possible to recover equations for further edition from exported PNGs and PDFs.
+On the contrary, saved equations are inside a database which only Visual Equation is intended to use.

-##### save-as (C-SHIFT-s)
+##### save_as (SHIFT-C-s)
-This is not a readline command but it is placed in this section to help the reader have a full view.
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

 Save with a graphical interface current equation as a new equation at the end of the history, possibly specifying a name and categories.

 ##### save (C-s)
-This is not a readline command but it is placed in this section to help the reader have a full view.
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

-If equation being edited was never saved, this command is equivalent to save-as.
-Else, it overwrites saved equation.
+If equation being edited was never saved, this command is equivalent to save_as.
+Else, it overwrites previously saved version of equation.
-##### open-equation (C-o)
+##### open_equation (C-o)
-This is not a readline command but it is placed in this section to help the reader have a full view.
+This is desktop-like operation but it is placed in this section to help the reader have a big picture.

 This command is managed completely with a graphical interface.
 If equation being edited has not saved modifications, the user is asked to